mykroble/AmongStuds/README.md

+# AmongStuds

-AmongStuds is a student-focused forum web app built with React (Vite), Firebase Auth & Firestore, and Tailwind CSS.
-It is designed designed to foster academic discussions and peer support.
+**AmongStuds** is a student-focused forum web app built with:

+- ⚛ React (Vite)
+- Firebase Auth & Firestore
+- Tailwind CSS

+The platform is designed to foster academic discussions and peer-to-peer support within a secure, responsive, and modern user interface.